How to Light your Log Burner from the Top Down

 • Fireside companion set

-1. Lay a couple of the thicker logs
+1. Lay a couple of the thickest logs across the bottom of your fire

 It's best to have a thin layer of ash underneath, don't clean your stove out fully each time!

-Use an extra long match to light both of the natural firelighters
+Use an extra long match to light your natural firelighters.